Renee Vaughan

 Picture

-Her primary form of expression is the resonant nyckelharpa, the national folk instrument of Sweden.
-For almost two decades, Renee has performed at venues like the American Swedish Institute, Norsk Høstfest, and the Minnesota Orchestra’s Nordic Soundscapes Festival.
+Her primary instrument is the nyckelharpa, Sweden’s national folk instrument.
+For nearly two decades, Renee has performed and taught throughout the Upper Midwest, appearing at venues and festivals including the American Swedish Institute, Norsk Høstfest, and the Nordic Soundscapes Festival with the Minnesota Orchestra.

 She is a teaching artist with Minnesota Public Radio Class Notes and with COMPAS, bringing Swedish folk traditions to classrooms, libraries, and community events.
 In 2024, she served as Musician-in-Residence at UW-Madison’s Nordic Folklife Department, where she researched the musical lives of 19th-century Swedish immigrants and launched Nordic Newcomers a free online educational resource.

-In 2022, Renee was awarded a fellowship from the American Scandinavian Foundation to study with nyckelharpa master Cajsa Ekstav in Sweden deepening her understanding of the Swedish polska as it relates to regional folk dances.
+In 2022 and 2026, Renee was awarded a fellowship from the American-Scandinavian Foundation to study in Sweden with nyckelharpa player Cajsa Ekstav, deepening her study of regional Swedish folk music and dance.

 Picture